advancedAgritek-BB/coinTrader2.0/README.md

 pip install -r requirements.txt
 ```

-The `requirements.txt` file lists all dependencies needed to run the tests,
-including `numpy`.
-If `pytest` fails with a `ModuleNotFoundError`, make sure the
+If `pytest` fails with a `ModuleNotFoundError`, ensure the packages from the
-packages from this file are installed.

-Once the dependencies are installed, run:
+requirements file are installed.
+After the dependencies are available, execute

 ```bash
 pytest -q